rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 pyenv global 3.8.8
 ```

-You can change that of course, executing that command again with the desired installed version.
+You can change that, of course, by executing the command again with the desired installed version.
 If you want to check your global version, just run:

 ```
 python -V